agagniere/406coupe/README.md

 make leboncoin PAGES=15
 ```

-To download and resize all known images, so that its smallest dimension is 450 :
+To download and resize all known images, so that it fits in a 450x450 square :
 ```bash
 make pics THUMB_SIZE=450
 ```